Zuldruck/epitech-bamboohr-timesheet-filler/README.md

 # epitech-bamboohr-timesheet-filler

-Puppeteer script to automatically fill the Epitech's BambooHR timesheet
+Puppeteer script to automatically fill the Epitech's BambooHR timesheet.
+It updates your current timesheet with the needed worked days with a 9am-12pm / 2pm-6pm time entries.

 ## Installation